ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_ref_fire.rst

 The ESMValTool diagnostic includes only the relevant part of the evaluation code (see https://github.com/douglask3/Bayesian_fire_models/blob/AR7_REF/fire_model/ConFire.py for now) as the model run is done offline beforehand.
-The corresponding result files are made available through a Zenodo archive (will be published with DOI 10.5281/zenodo.14917244) which can be retrieved inside the diagnostic.
+The corresponding result files are made available through a Zenodo archive which can be retrieved inside the diagnostic.
+The archive is published under the DOI 10.5281/zenodo.14917244, but a specific version of the files can be specified using the corresponding DOI, e.g. the default link to https://zenodo.org/records/14917245.
 The other option is to provide a local directory which contains the necessary model files.

 The ConFire model relies on a variety of observational datasets (see references):